Robust Adversarial Attacks Detection based on Explainable Deep Reinforcement Learning For UAV Guidance and Planning: Methodology

 SHAP is built on a game theory concept known as Shapley values, where players are assessed on an individual contribution to a collective game.
 Values are assigned on the impact of each player on that final score.
 Traditional Shapley values cannot handle the extensive inputs used in DL, so approximation methods are produced.
 The SHAP framework is proposed by Lundberg and Lee\cite{lundberg2017unified} to fulfil this need.

-SHAP works by assigning a value to each feature based on the importance of the particular prediction.
-In a function, the prediction in a simple linear regression problem is shown as follows:
+SHAP works by approximating the Shapley values that assign a value to each feature based on the importance of the particular prediction.
+Shapley values are found using the following formula:

-In this function, $\hat{y}_i$ is the predicted response at the input $i$ with $x_{ni}$ being the features in that input. $b_n$ is the estimated regression coefficient.
-From this, a contribution from a feature to the predicted response is $b_nx_{ni}$.
-SHAP expands on this to more complex deep neural networks.
-Obtaining the SHAP value by finding the contribution of the $i$-th feature as shown:

 In this formula, $F$ is all the features while $S$ is a subset of the features. $f_{S\cup\{i\}}$ is a model that has been trained with the feature $i$ present and $f_S$ is the model trained without that feature.
 These two are then compared against each other with this section of the function $f_{S\cup\{i\}}(x_{S\cup\{i\}})-f_S(x_S)$ where $x_S$ is the value of the input feature.
 This value is computed for all subsets $S\subseteq F\backslash{i}$ because the change in feature depends on the other features in the model.